Tanuja14/computer-Repair/README.md

 # computer-Repair
 This is my first repository
-This is my first comment
+This is my first commit